The University of Texas at Austin :: iGEM Team

 • Best Measurement Awards in 2019 and 2012.

-• Earning the top Gold Medal designation eight times.
+• Earning the top Gold Medal designation nine times.

 • iGEM team students as co-authors on scientific papers.